Zhou Qiang

 Zhou Qiang (周强 (Zhōu Qiáng); born 25 April 1960) is a Chinese politician who is a vice chairman of the Chinese People's Political Consultative Conference.

 Previously, he served as the secretary of the Chinese Communist Party's Hunan committee, the effective head of the province of Hunan.
 He served as the province's governor between 2007 and 2010.
 Zhou also served as the First Secretary of the Communist Youth League of China between 1998 and 2006.
-Between 2018 and 2023, he served as the chief justice and president of the Supreme People's Court.
+Between 2018 and 2023, he served as the president of the Supreme People's Court.

 Life and career

 Born in Huangmei County, Hubei Province, Zhou grew up during the Cultural Revolution.
 In 1978, he was part of the first batch of students admitted through the National College Entrance Examinations to the Southwest University of Political Science & Law.
 Zhou obtained a master's degree in law in 1986.
 He joined the Chinese Communist Party (CCP) during his studies, in 1983.

 In November 1995, he was elected secretary of the central secretariat of the Chinese Communist Youth League (CYL) at the 4th plenary session of the 13th CYL central committee.
 In June 1998, he was elevated to first secretary of the CYL central secretariat, and was re-elected in July 2003.

 In February 2007, Zhou was appointed governor of Hunan, after a five-month period that saw him made a standing committee member and vice secretary of the CCP Hunan committee (September 3), and then acting governor of Hunan (September 30), appointed by the standing committee of the 10th Hunan People's Congress; he resigned as first secretary of the central secretariat of the CYL in December.
 He was re-elected governor of Hunan on January 24, 2008.

-On April 25, 2010, Zhou, then aged 50, was appointed Communist Party Secretary of Hunan, becoming one of the youngest provincial party chiefs in the country.
+On April 25, 2010, Zhou, then aged 50, was appointed Party Secretary of Hunan, becoming one of the youngest provincial party chiefs in the country.
 His rise to power is comparable to that of then-Party general secretary Hu Jintao and then-Vice-Premier Li Keqiang; all three men had background in the Communist Youth League of China.